hhurongzhe/sFCIQMC/README.md

 # sFCIQMC
 a simple FCIQMC algorithm for pairing model

-serves as a benchmark with other \textit{ab initio} many-body methods
+serves as a benchmark with other *ab initio* many-body methods